NSCC-INTF3010-2023-LoRa/tic-tac-toe/docs/protocol.md

 ## Packet anatomy

 Each device has a unique 16 bit ID.
-Each packet starts with that ID, followed by an 8 bit instruction.
+Each packet starts with the protocol number (always 2), then its ID, followed by an 8 bit instruction.
 If the instruction takes any parameters, they'll follow the instruction bits.
 If any piece of data takes more than one byte, the highest byte will be transmitted first.
-When a device receives a packet with a recipient ID for a different device, it MUST ignore that packet.
+When a device receives a packet with a recipient ID for a different device, it MUST ignore it.

+The protocol number allows us to ignore data from other applications, like chat.
+It's essentially a port number in TCP/IP terminology.

 ### SEEKING_OPPONENT (discovery)

+1. Protocol: 8 bits: 0000 0010
 1. Sender ID: 16 bits
 1. Instruction: 8 bits: 0000 0001

 ### MATCH_REQUEST

+1. Protocol: 8 bits: 0000 0010
 1. Sender ID: 16 bits
 1. Instruction: 8 bits: 0000 00010
 1. Recipient ID: 16 bits

 ### ACCEPT_MATCH

+1. Protocol: 8 bits: 0000 0010
 1. Sender ID: 16 bits
 1. Instruction: 8 bits: 0000 0011
 1. Recipient ID: 16 bits

 ### PLACE_SYMBOL

+1. Protocol: 8 bits: 0000 0010
 1. Sender ID: 16 bits
 1. Instruction: 8 bits: 0000 0100
 1. Recipient ID: 16 bits
 1. Coordinates: 8 bits

 The coordinates can be constructed with coords = 3x + y, and deconstructed with x = coords / 3, y = coords % 3.
+(0, 0)
+represents the lower left cell, (2, 0) the lower right, (0, 2) the upper left and (2, 2) the upper right.